Hughes Fire Attorneys

 When wildfires become a threat to human life, authorities release evacuation warnings and orders that inform affected residents that it’s time to pack up and get to safety.
 As they evacuate to areas away from the wildfire, their thoughts remain with their homes.

 As other evacuated families anxiously waited for updates from the authorities, many of those who were already given the green light to come back to their place were met with disappointment.
-Many families who were affected by the Palisades Wildfire and the Eaton Canyon Wildfire returned home to get their belongings in their homes a few days later, only to see ashes in what once was a place they called home.
+Many families who were affected by the Palisades Wildfire and the Eaton Canyon Wildfire returned home a few days later, only to find their homes and belongings destroyed by the fire.

 Wildfires can leave a lasting impact on individuals, families, and entire communities.
 From devastating property loss to the emotional toll of displacement and injury, the challenges can feel overwhelming.